src47/multibax-sklearn/README.md

 # Targeted materials discovery using Bayesian Algorithm Execution

 This repository implements various Bayesian Algorithm Execution acquisition strategies for precise, targeted chemical and materials discovery.
 Users state their experimental goal via a simple algorithm which is then automatically converted into goal-aligned, intelligent data acquisition strategies.
-This framework applies to multi-property measurements and goes beyond the capabilities of traditional multi-objective bayesian optimization strategies which specifically target Pareto front estimation.
+This framework applies to multi-property measurements and goes beyond the capabilities of traditional multi-objective bayesian optimization.

-The user defines their goal via an algorithmic procedure that would return the correct subset of the design space if the underlying mapping were known.
-This algorithm undergoes an automatic conversion into an acquisition function that can guide future experimentation, bypassing the need to devise complex acquisition functions for specific applications.

 <img width="1103" alt="Screen Shot 2023-11-17 at 8 11 07 PM" src="https://github.com/src47/sklearn-bax/assets/39596225/beeb53e1-bbe6-47c8-89a4-fefb510143a9">